-All resident students who want to participate in the Housing Lottery for the Fall 2016 semester must pay a non-refundable $300 housing deposit by Friday, February 12, 2016 at 4 p.m. to the Office of Residential Life and Education.
+All rising sophomore, junior, and senior resident students who want to participate in the Housing Lottery for the Fall 2018 semester must pay a non-refundable $300 housing deposit by Friday, February 16, 2018 at 4 p.m. to the Office of Residential Life and Education.
 Without an on-time deposit, a space is not guaranteed for the fall semester.

 Room Selection Process